rezendi/ykarma/README.md

 Users who never want to deal with the blockchain won't have to -- that's the whole point of all the web code in this repo -- but users who want to become "free agents" may do so at the cost of additional complexity.

+Ultimately each individual community will validate its own users, vendors, and which other communities they include in their reputation economy.
+In the very long term I can envision networks of networks of federated communities.

 ### This is all getting pretty abstract.
 Can we talk concrete examples and scenarios?